 Disease-based price indexes are in their infancy.
-We regard them as experimental because we still need to learn more from the research that we and others will conduct.
+We regard them as research indexes because we still need to learn more from the research that we and others will conduct.
 As we learn and improve these indexes, BLS hopes that they will greatly enhance our understanding of the healthcare sector.

 We list below additional research about healthcare price indexes.
 Not all the authors of the research papers and conference presentations are affiliated with BLS.
 We provide this information for your convenience, and this research does not necessarily reflect the views or policies of BLS.

 We use the MEPS to get the medical spending totals and the most current year is 2018.

 This is an estimate from the National Health Expenditure Accounts (NHEA) by the Centers for Medicare & Medicaid Services, CMS.